-- 42. The estimated 2021 budget for foundation earmarked resources is \$43.3 million, all for programme activities (see table 15.5).
+- 42. The estimated 2021 budget for Foundation earmarked resources is \$43.3 million, all for programme activities (see table 5).
 This represents a decrease of 31.7 per cent from the \$63.5 million approved for 2020. - 43.
-As is shown in table 15.9, the foundation earmarked component includes corresponding programme support costs (overhead) of \$3.2 million, estimated at an average of 8.0 per cent of total foundation earmarked direct programme costs.
-This amount represents the contribution of the foundation earmarked portfolio to the programme support fund for 2021.
-The details of how the programme support revenue will be utilized is presented below under section 2.6, "programme support fund".
+As is shown in table 9, the Foundation earmarked component includes corresponding programme support costs (overheads) of \$3.2 million, estimated at an average of 8.0 per cent of total Foundation earmarked direct programme costs.
+This amount represents the contribution of the Foundation earmarked portfolio to the programme support fund for 2021.
+The details of how the programme support revenue will be utilized is presented below under section II.F, "programme support resources".

+Table 9

-Table 15.9 Composition of foundation earmarked resources
+Composition of Foundation earmarked resources

+(Thousands of United States dollars)